pat-s/rcli/README.md

 For Linux platforms which support binaries: R 3.0.0

-For Linux platforms which require source installations: Any version which success
+For Linux platforms which require source installations: Any version in principle (if it compiles successfully).

 </details>